Sank's Glossary of Linguistics

 4. Speakers acquire schematic constructions on the basis of the available input, via processes of abstraction, generalization, and categorization in order to achieve a cognitively economic representation.

 In Höder (2012), I have argued that there is no a priori reason why these usage-based processes should be sensitive to (let alone be blocked by) language boundaries in multilingual environments.
 From a Construction Grammar perspective, one should rather expect them to involve all linguistic structures the speakers are exposed to, independently of their belonging to one language or the other.
-Furthermore, one should expect that the establishment and acquisition of multilingual constructions is limited only by the possibilities of formal and/or functional categorisation.
-Cross-linguistic categorisation is thus tantamount to the contact linguistic notion of interlingual identification (Weinreich 1964), i.e. the establishment of functional or formal equivalence between elements of different languages by multilingual speakers.
+Furthermore, one should expect that the establishment and acquisition of multilingual constructions is limited only by the possibilities of formal and/or functional categorization.
+Cross-linguistic categorization is thus tantamount to the contact linguistic notion of interlingual identification (Weinreich 1964), i.e. the establishment of functional or formal equivalence between elements of different languages by multilingual speakers.
 This process eventually allows for the construction of linguistic diasystems, consisting of interconnected language-specific constructions and language-unspecific diaconstructions. | Steffen Höder, 2014

 DIAGLOSSIA

 (Sociolinguistics) Auer (2005) offers a typology of contemporary European dialect/standard constellations.
 He observes that in many European language areas, dialect/standard diglossia has given way to a situation with intermediate variants located between the standard and base dialects.
-He uses the notion of "diaglossia" to conceptualize this situation in which the dichotomy implied by the concept of diglossia is replaced by an almost fuzzy continuum of variants which are neither distinctly dialectal nor standard, and which can differ in the extent to which they resemble base dialect forms on the one hand, and standard forms on the other.
+He uses the notion of diaglossia to conceptualize this situation in which the dichotomy implied by the concept of diglossia is replaced by an almost fuzzy continuum of variants which are neither distinctly dialectal nor standard, and which can differ in the extent to which they resemble base dialect forms on the one hand, and standard forms on the other.
 Such intermediate forms are referred to with the terms diaglossia and diaglossic reportoire instead of perhaps more common terms such as regiolect and regional dialect, because "the implication [of the morpheme -lect] that we are dealing with a separate variety is not necessarily justified."
 It makes more sense to think of the space between base dialect and standard as a continuum with non-discrete intermediate structures, and with a "good degree of levelling between the base dialects [...] which at the same time implies advergence to the standard."

 In Europe today, Auer continues, diaglossic repertoires are found everywhere, from Norway to Cyprus and from Poland to Spain.
 As a typological label, diaglossia is not an empirically observable phenomenon but a concept applied to an analysis of linguistic variants in use.
 It is a general description of the varietal spectrum available to language users in a specific community at a given place and time. | Gijsbert Rutten, 2016